Our Team >>

 H. Francisco Leal has decades of experience representing California public agencies as both a practicing attorney and as a legislative advocate.

-Mr. Leal currently serves as General Counsel for the Water Replenishment District of Southern California (WRD), Bassett Unified School District and the San Ysidro School District and as Special Counsel for the City of Lynwood.
+Mr. Leal currently serves as General Counsel for the Water Replenishment District of Southern California (WRD).
 In his capacity as general and special counsel for his public agency clients, Mr. Leal provides day-to-day legal advice, including on issues related to the Brown Act, environmental liability and regulatory compliance, contracts, zoning, cannabis, election law, conflict of interest issues, negotiations and personnel matters.
 Mr. Leal also oversees all litigation matters in agencies where he serves as general counsel.

 Mr. Leal also has a developed practice in legislative analysis and advocacy.
 He is a lobbyist registered with the California Secretary of State and provides legislative analysis, advice, and advocacy through Legislative Advocacy Group, Inc. As a lobbyist, Mr. Leal has represented various general law cities, water and air quality agencies, school districts and healthcare providers on such issues as gaming regulatory reform, funding for school construction and infrastructure projects, and zoning and transportation related matters.